 Watch more from Mark below:

 Smith’s focus on keeping great professionals sets the stage for a deeper look at attracting them.
 Creating joy in practice is central to the strategy of “welcoming people into healthcare [who] hadn’t thought of healthcare as an option before.”
 But how can healthcare facilities do that, especially as burnout among nurses continues to make the headlines?
+Finding creative ways to recruit nurses is paramount to healthcare facility's success.

 1. Provide flexibility